matey-0/Reynard/extensions/README.md

 | **Violentmonkey** | Userscript manager; flexible tool when you need it, can replace most extensions.
 Open source (unlike Tampermonkey), supports tons of scripts for site customization and automation. | Userscripts are just as dangerous as installing more extensions; they have full access (dangerous), increase fingerprinting surface, and add more attack vectors.
 I typically use them sparingly, review the code properly, and most of the time modify/write scripts instead of using stock scripts. | [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/) |

 * **Note:** For uBlock Origin configuration, see my [Hard Mode guide](../ublock/README.md).
 * **Note2:** I feel that this extension list is already super bloated (but trimming back makes me lose *so* many useful features!).
 If you can, try to just use uBlock Origin alone, anything more sets yourself up for fingerprinting if you're not careful.
-I'm almost certainly unique just because of these extensions.
+I'm almost certainly unique just because of these extensions (I know of a few sites that are able to fingerprint me reliably just because of my Violentmonkey scripts, so it's a real threat that's being used!).

 ## Extensions I use only sometimes